 Other judicial business

-Bench Chair act as ambassadors for their Bench at judicial and civic events.
+Bench Chairs act as ambassadors for their Bench at judicial and civic events.
 They are responsible for maintaining effective relationships with members of all the agencies who support their local justice area, such as the Advisory Committee.

-They are also responsible, with others, for the judicial business of their courts, including listing, through their members of bodies such as Judicial Business Groups, and their work with the Head of Legal Operations and Senior Legal Managers
+They are also responsible, with others, for the judicial business of their courts, including listing, through their members of bodies such as Judicial Business Groups, and their work with the Head of Legal Operations and Senior Legal Managers.

 The Bench Chair is responsible for keeping the magistrates of their Bench informed on current changes to the justice system, changes to the way that the court operates, maintaining standards and dealing with pastoral matters.
 They also are consulted on the potential transfer of magistrates to another Bench.